Quick overview:

 What documents to prepare and how to verify them

 Planning a wedding abroad starts with preparing the right documents.
 The basic documents that the foreign authorities will require are a birth certificate and a certificate of legal capacity to marry.
-This certificate is issued by the registry office in your place of residence or by the Czech embassy in the country in question.
+This certificate is issued by the registry office or the Czech embassy in the country in question.
 If one of the partners is divorced or widowed, you will need to provide a divorce decree or death certificate of the previous partner.

 The documents must bear an apostille – a clause confirming their authenticity issued by the Ministry of Foreign Affairs of the Czech Republic.
 If you are going to a wedding in a country that is not a signatory to the Hague Apostille Convention, you will need to super-legalize the documents.
 This means that the verification will be carried out not only by the Czech Ministry but also by the embassy of the destination country.

-The next step is the official translation of the documents into the language of the country or into English.
+The next step is to have the documents officially translated into the language of the country or into English.
 The translation must be done by a certified translator in order to be recognised by the foreign authorities.
 In some cases, it is necessary to send the documents abroad in advance and bring the originals to the ceremony in person.

 Careful preparation of the documents will save a lot of trouble and ensure that your ceremony will be legally valid in the Czech Republic.